2023 FIVB Volleyball Women's U21 World Championship

+Italy were the defending champions but failed to defend their title.
+China claimed their fourth title of U21 World Championship by defeating Italy 3–2 in the final match.

 Host selection

 On 2 June 2022, FIVB opened the bidding process for member associations whose countries were interested in hosting one of the four Age Group World Championships in 2023 (i.e., U19 Boys' and Girls' World Championships and U21 Men's and Women's World Championships).
 The expression of interest of the member associations had to be submitted to FIVB by 29 July 2022, 18:00 CEST (UTC+2).

 FIVB announced the hosts for its four Age Group World Championship on 24 January 2023, with Mexico being selected to host the 2023 Women's U21 World Championship.
 This will be the fifth time that Mexico hosts the FIVB Women's U21 World Championship having previously done so in 1981, 2009, 2017 and 2019.

 Qualification

 A total of 16 national teams qualified for the final tournament.
 In addition to Mexico who qualified automatically as the host, 10 other teams qualified through five separate continental competitions which were required to be held by 31 December 2022 at the latest.
 The remaining 5 teams entered via the Women's U21 FIVB World Ranking among the teams not yet qualified.

 The slot allocation was setted as follow: